The key changes include:

 Making rental properties safer and more liveable by letting tenants add minor fittings such as brackets to secure furniture against earthquake risk, to baby proof the property, install visual fire alarms and doorbells, and hang pictures.

 I agree this this fine as long as any damage especially to expensive kitchen cabinets is paid for and repaired by the tenants.
-I have many upmarket properties where the owners have gone overseas for 2-5 years, they don’t want kiddie locks left on their doors when they come home
+I have many upmarket properties in Tauranga where the owners have gone overseas for 2-5 years, they don’t want kiddie locks left on their doors when they come home

 Improve compliance with the law by increasing financial penalties and introducing new tools to take direct action against parties who are not meeting their obligations

 Again targeting landlords when the biggest issue is rent owing by tenants with Tenancy Tribunal orders.
-We give these to debt collection agencies who then go through the District court to apply for an attachment order through WINZ or their employers.
+As Tauranga property managers, we give these to debt collection agencies who then go through the District court to apply for an attachment order through WINZ or their employers.
 The problems are you have to know who their employer is or if you think they are on a benefit.
 If they come off a benefit or the payments stop, the debt collection agency has to apply for another attachment order at $80.
 Why cant this information by available to the courts when tenants situations change and they have civil court orders against them.